 - Zoho Survey.
 Another popular solution in this category, Zoho Survey, is a robust yet straightforward online survey solution that can address both simple and complex research projects.
 Many companies worldwide use this tool for conducting surveys in many areas like marketing, human resources, education, and customer satisfaction.
 The vendor offers a free trial and a free-forever plan.
 Premium subscription starts at $24 per month.

 - SurveyMonkey.
 This a consistent favorite survey platform for companies of any size, industry, and location.
 SurveyMonkey is easy-to-use, highly customizable, and among the most secure solutions in the market today.
 It also supports an extensive range of integrations, as well as offers numerous specialized plug-ins.
 The vendor offers a free version for freelancers or small projects, while its paid plans start at $25 per month.
+There are also many SurveyMonkey alternatives in the market with similar features that you can check out to select the best one for your business.

 - SoGoSurvey.
 Built for a wide array of businesses and industries, SoGoSurvey offers a secure and comprehensive online survey and quiz platform.
 With integrated employee engagement and CX functionalities, this survey tool comes with robust survey features and a quiz maker tool, which can empower businesses to provide best-in-class research experience.
 It also offers a free trial and a free survey tool.
 SoGoSurvey’s premium plans start at $299 a year.